ibm-cloud-docs/power-iaas/Network-security-group.md

 - Supports creation of specific security rules based on source, destination, port, and protocols (TCP, UDP, ICMP, and Any)
 - Incurs no additional cost for using NSG; included as part of {{site.data.keyword.powerSys_notm}} workspaces
 - Does not negatively impact on overall network throughput or network latency for any NSG members

+The existing workspaces can provide NSG support only after the data center in which the workspaces are deployed is enabled with the new metering code.
+The metering code must be based on Cloud Resource Name (CRN).
+For more information about the rollout schedule, see [Release notes](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-release-notes#Feb-2025).

 ## NSG components
 {: #nsg-components}